 Key features:

-Navattic’s interactive demo software lets users create self-guided demos that mimic their actual software.
+Navattic is an interactive demo software that lets users create self-guided demos that mimic their actual software.
 The platform clones their application to capture their screens.
 From there, users can personalize the demo and the overall demo experience, share a link, and track analytics.

 Photo courtesy of Navattic